MariaWissler/ADAResume/README.md

 and tolerance and makes communities stronger.
 I enjoy new challenges that allow me to use my education, skills and experience towards the continuous improvent of user experiences, bringing people together has always inspire me!
 For a fun fact, feel free to ask me about my sustainable housing designs, including urban farming.

 > If you have some additional time, here are some links for projects I developed as part of the Ada curriculum:

+* [TheSweetness](http://the-sweetness.herokuapp.com/) A full working app working on a 4 people team !
 * [SecondRideShare](https://github.com/MariaWissler/SeconRideShare)
 * [DeployedRideShare](https://github.com/MariaWissler/RailsRidePairProject)
 * [TaskList](https://github.com/MariaWissler/MyTaskList)